Academic affairs: Academic Misconduct, Credential Misrepresentation, Improper Faculty-Student Relationship

 Environmental and Safety Matters – Failure to meet the requirements of any applicable law, rule or regulation relating to the environment, working conditions or workplace safety, including, without limitations, regulations promulgated by the U.S. Occupational Safety and Health Administration, the U.S. Environmental Protection Agency, and similar agencies in other jurisdictions.

-Public Safety – Do not use this site to report events presenting an immediate threat to life or property.
+Campus Safety – Do not use this site to report events presenting an immediate threat to life or property.
 Reports submitted through this tool may not receive an immediate response.
-If you require emergency assistance at the Lisle Campus immediately contact the Benedictine University Police at extension 6666 or call 911.
+If you require emergency assistance at the Lisle Campus immediately contact Campus Safety at extension 6122 or call 911.

 If your report concerns a possible violation of the Academic Honesty Policy by a student, please do not use the Anonymous Reporting Form, but instead make your report in the manner stated in the Academic Honesty Policy.
 The Anonymous Reporting Form is not to be used for possible violations of the Academic Honesty Policy.